jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-011-concise-diff-format.md

 ## Status
 Superseded by ADR-020 (2025-10-26)

 **Note**: This ADR documents the evolution of field ownership display strategy.
-The final solution was to move `field_ownership` to private state with warnings (ADR-020), rather than improving the diff format.
+The final solution was to move `managed_fields` to private state with warnings (ADR-020), rather than improving the diff format.
 This ADR is preserved for historical context.

 ## Context

-**Problem**: Terraform plan output for simple 2-field change showed **136 lines of diff** (field_ownership: 63 lines, managed_state_projection: 26 lines, yaml_body: 47 lines).
+**Problem**: Terraform plan output for simple 2-field change showed **136 lines of diff** (managed_fields: 63 lines, managed_state_projection: 26 lines, yaml_body: 47 lines).

-**Initial instinct**: Hide `field_ownership` as "noise".
+**Initial instinct**: Hide `managed_fields` as "noise".

 **Realization**: Field ownership changes are **critical information** for SSA-aware infrastructure.
 If HPA takes over `spec.replicas`, users need to see that.
 Problem isn't *what* we show - it's *how verbose the format is*.

-## Attempted Solution: field_ownership Map Format
+## Attempted Solution: managed_fields Map Format

-Converted `field_ownership` from verbose JSON string to concise Map format.
+Converted `managed_fields` from verbose JSON string to concise Map format.
 Terraform automatically hides unchanged keys.

 **Before**: 63 lines showing all fields on every update **After**: 0 lines when ownership unchanged, 1-5 lines when ownership changes (e.g., HPA takes over replicas)

 **Enhancements**:
-- Preserve field_ownership from state during plan when `ignore_fields` unchanged (prevents "(known after apply)" noise)
+- Preserve managed_fields from state during plan when `ignore_fields` unchanged (prevents "(known after apply)" noise)
 - Filter out `status.*` paths (always owned by K8s controllers, never by k8sconnect)

 **Ultimate outcome**: While this reduced verbosity, tracking external field ownership in public state created stability issues (flaky tests, inconsistent plan errors).
-The final solution was ADR-020: Move field_ownership to private state and emit warnings during plan instead.
+The final solution was ADR-020: Move managed_fields to private state and emit warnings during plan instead.

 ## Rejected: yaml_body Sensitivity with YAML Fallback